Application of three-body stability to globular clusters: II. Observed velocity dispersions: Stability boundary in GCs

-where $M_C$ and $M_G$ are the masses of the cluster and galaxy respectively, $e$ is the eccentricity of the cluster orbit around the galaxy, and $R_p$ is the distance of closest approach to the galaxy, referred to as perigalacticon.
+where $M_G$ is the effective point mass galaxy, $e$ is the eccentricity of the cluster orbit around the galaxy, and $R_p$ is the distance of closest approach to the galaxy, referred to as perigalacticon.
 This form of the tidal radius also allows direct comparison between the stability boundary and other tidal radii estimates from the literature.

 The most commonly used tidal radius estimate is for a star on a radial orbit and using point mass potentials for the cluster and galaxy.
 The eccentricity dependence, $f(e)$, of the tidal radius is given by the classical \citet{KingI} result